MEDIMP: 3D Medical Images with clinical Prompts from limited tabular data for renal transplantation

-\paragraph{Comparison to the state of the art.} \tableref{tab:tab1} reports the results when comparing the proposed MEDIMP with the previous state-of-the-art \cite{Milecki2022}, denoted as CosEmbLoss (row 1 \& 2).
+\paragraph{Comparison to the state of the art.} \tableref{tab:tab1} reports the results when comparing the proposed MEDIMP with the previous state-of-the-art for this task \cite{Milecki2022}, denoted as CosEmbLoss (row 2 \& 3).
 Note that the main model of CosEmbLoss uses only GFR information.
-Hence, it is directly comparable to MEDIMP when using only GFR (6th row)\footnote{CosEmbLoss uses the continuous value on their loss directly.
-In contrast, we categorize the variable to generate the prompts, hence using less information than CosEmbLoss}.
-These experiments reveal that smaller and more compact models such as the CosEmbLoss perform better than big models when the text information is not very rich.
+Hence, it is directly comparable to MEDIMP when using only GFR (8th row).
+These experiments reveal that smaller and more compact models, such as the CosEmbLoss perform better than big models when the text information is not very rich.
 However, when more variables are integrated, our proposed methods outperform the CosEmbLoss.
 For a fair comparison, we also compare MEDIMP to several baselines with the same level of information.
-In particular, we evaluate against three baselines, denoted as the CosEmbLoss++, where we gradually add the same level of information as in MEDIMP.
+In particular, we evaluate against four baselines, denoted as the CosEmbLoss++, where we gradually add the same level of information as in MEDIMP.
 In practice, we optimize the same two-stream approach by averaging several cosine embedding losses based on the number of variables of interest incorporated.
-We report these results in rows 3-5 of \tableref{tab:tab1}.
-We observe that CosEmbLoss++ achieve their best performance when using a combination of $2$ variables.
+We report these results in rows 4-7 of \tableref{tab:tab1}.
+We observe that CosEmbLoss++ achieves its best performance when using a combination of $2$ variables.
 The best mean AUC is $80.3\%$ with GFR and D.A., and the best F1 is $87.7\%$ with GFR and Creat, which are lower than the best MEDIMP performances.
-Note, the Exam information was not added to CosEmbLoss++ as this variable is less adapted to CosEmbLoss.
+Note, the Exam information was only added to one CosEmbLoss++ combination (7th row) as this variable is less adapted to CosEmbLoss approach.
 Nevertheless, combining the $3$ variables of interest with CosEmbLoss++ lowers the performance to $76.0\%$ AUC and $85.8\%$ F1 in Mean.
 Overall, MEDIMP with all medical prompts results in the best predictions at $2$ and $4$ years post-transplantation.